 Macmillan Cancer Support

-The part time post is funded for five years and will offer counselling to individuals who have been diagnosed with any form of cancer or are at any stage of treatment for cancer.
+We offer counselling to individuals who have been diagnosed with any form of cancer or are at any stage of treatment for cancer.
 Counselling enables the client to explore how their current problems are affecting them and what issues may need to be addressed.

 - To improve mental health and emotional wellbeing for adults with cancer and their carers